alexandruakkol/Nowreports_AI/README.md

 ## Main Functions

-- Flask web server for nowreports.com.
+- Flask web server for nowreports.com (deployed in production using Gunicorn).
 - 10-K financial report processing for AI ingestion (parse2.py):
   - Data cleanup and preprocessing.
   - Primary chunking for NLP tagging as one of: NarrativeText, Title, or Table (they go into different processing flows).